René I, Viscount of Rohan: Life

-René I was the son of Pierre II de Rohan and Anne de Rohan, who upon her death transmitted the titles of her brother, Jacques de Rohan, who died without heirs.
+René was the son of Pierre II de Rohan and Anne de Rohan, who upon her death transmitted the titles of her brother, Jacques de Rohan, who died without heirs.

-Queen Margaret of Navarre, sister of Francis I of France served as Guardian of René I de Rohan, and arranged for René I de Rohan to marry her sister-in-law Isabella.
+Queen Margaret of Navarre, sister of Francis I of France served as guardian of René, and arranged for René to marry her sister-in-law Isabella.
 This introduced Protestantism into the House of Rohan.
 A family who would fight on Protestant side in the Huguenot rebellions.

-René I de Rohan died in 1552 fighting on the German frontier during the Siege of Metz.
+René died in 1552 fighting on the Holy Roman Empire frontier during the Siege of Metz.

 Children

-René I de Rohan and Isabella of Navarre had:
+René and Isabella of Navarre had: